ericblau/challenge/CHALLENGE.md

 ###REST API
 Create a view that fulfills the following requirements:
 ####Backend
-*Accept a "twitter_account.id"
++Accept a "twitter_account.id"
-*Use the Application Token and Secret to authenticate with Twitter's API.
++Use the Application Token and Secret to authenticate with Twitter's API.
-*Fetch the public timeline for the twitter_account.id from Twitter's API *Extract the Screen Name, Text, Tweet ID, Date, and Profile Image from each object *Transform the date into a Unix Timestamp
++Fetch the public timeline for the twitter_account.id from Twitter's API +Extract the Screen Name, Text, Tweet ID, Date, and Profile Image from each object +Transform the date into a Unix Timestamp
-*Render the result as a JSON response
++Render the result as a JSON response
 ####Front-End
 Using the API written in Flask, you’ll create a JavaScript webapp that makes a request for a Twitter user’s timeline and displays the tweets returned.
 You can use a JavaScript framework (AngularJS, Ember.js, etc.) if you want.
 The tweets should be rendered in a list view and each message/tweet should display the following items:
-*Avatar image of author
++Avatar image of author
-*Screen name of author
++Screen name of author
-*Tweet text
++Tweet text
-*Reply icon (see below for details)
++Reply icon (see below for details)
-*Relative timestamp (e.g. 5 minutes ago, 2 hours ago, 1 week ago)
++Relative timestamp (e.g. 5 minutes ago, 2 hours ago, 1 week ago)
 #####Reply Icon
 Each Tweet should contain a dummy reply action.
 When clicking on the Reply icon, the app should show a prompt that prints the Tweet text, Tweet ID, and the author’s user ID.
 #####Markup/Styles